StevenBlack/vocab/README.md

 such, assume nothing is true just because it has a name.

+### emulsion
+An emulsion is a mixture of two or more liquids that are normally immiscible owing to liquid-liquid phase separation.
+Emulsions are part of a more general class of two-phase systems of matter called colloids.

 ### encephalesthenia
 Exhaustion due to emotional stress rather than lack of sleep or physical work.